 Main content | back to top

-All sustainable sources of energy will be needed to help meet growing demand for transport with lower carbon dioxide (CO2) emissions.
-Electric vehicles and hydrogen fuel cells will play an increasing role in the future – but first they must overcome hurdles to widespread commercial use.
+New sources of energy will be needed to help meet growing demand for transport with lower carbon dioxide (CO2) emissions.
+Electric cars powered by hydrogen fuel cells could play an increasing role.

 Shell and hydrogen